Class details

 - Discussion of new material

-There will also be five marked assignments through the course of the year, which students will submit for detailed written feedback.
+There will also be eight marked assignments through the course of the year, which students will submit for detailed written feedback.

 Tutor